 How Online Works

-Online courses take place in CAMPUS, our digital platform for poets.
+Online Programme consists of text-based courses with no video content.
+These take place in CAMPUS, our digital platform for poets.
 CAMPUS is a Social Learning Network (SLN) that lives as part of The Poetry School website, so if you already have an account with us, you can access it straight away.

 If you don’t currently have an account with The Poetry School, then you can register for free here.